-Dr. Scott Swanson is a respected thoracic surgeon with experience at several top cancer centers on the east coast.
-A graduate of Harvard Medical School, he has returned to his alma mater to serve as director of minimally invasive thoracic surgery at Boston’s Brigham and Women’s Hospital, a medical center partner of Harvard and home of the International Mesothelioma Program.
-Dr. Swanson also serves as chief surgical officer at the Dana-Farber Cancer Institute, a cancer care partner of Brigham and Women’s.
+Dr. Scott J. Swanson is a respected thoracic surgeon with experience at several top cancer centers on the east coast.
+A graduate of Harvard Medical School, he has returned to his alma mater to serve as Director of minimally invasive thoracic surgery at Boston’s Brigham and Women’s Hospital, a medical center partner of Harvard and home of the International Mesothelioma Program.
+Dr. Swanson also serves as chief surgical officer at the Dana-Farber Cancer Institute, a cancer care partner of Brigham and Women’s Hospital.

 Dr. Swanson’s expertise lies in the areas of lung cancer, esophageal surgery, lung transplantation and thoracic oncology.
 Most importantly, he brings to Brigham and Women’s extensive experience with minimally invasive surgery techniques such as video-assisted thoracic surgery.
 Also known as VATS, video-assisted thoracic surgery is a relatively new technique that allows surgeons to access the inside of a patient’s chest cavity by slipping a video camera and surgical instruments through small incisions in his or her body.
 As opposed to open-chest surgery, VATS can offer patients a lower rate of complications and a quicker recovery time.

-Dr. Swanson is board certified in surgery, surgical oncology and thoracic surgery, and is a professor of surgery at Harvard Medical School.
+Dr. Swanson is board certified in surgery, surgical oncology and thoracic surgery.
 He is also an active member of a number of professional associations, including the American Medical Association, the American College of Chest Physicians and the American Society of Clinical Oncology.

 02. Fast Facts

 Doctor Fast Facts

 Main Specialty: Thoracic Surgery